dramforever/easyriscv/index.md

   maintain your own.

-RISC-V is less mature than more established architectures like x86 or Arm, but it is already gaining steam real quick and has found great success in many areas of application, such as embedded systems, custom processors, education, and research.
+RISC-V is less mature than more established architectures like x86 or Arm, but it is quickly gaining steam and has found great success in many areas of application, such as embedded systems, custom processors, education, and research.

 This article will cover the 32-bit bare bones RV32I_Zicsr instruction set with a